top of page

 Before you decide to write everything down, choose which brain dump type you feel works for you.
 Or try all of them and see which helps you best.
 Don’t worry about being grammatically correct!
 No one’s checking.
 It’s just you and your thoughts.
 It can be a list or word clouds scattered around your notes.

-If your main concern is your daily work task and a written list of the task is not enough to ease your worries, our My Work feature in TESSR creative project management software could help you give a quick overview of your priorities!
+If your main concern is your daily work task, and a written list of the task is not enough to ease your worries, our My Work feature in TESSR creative project management software could help you get a quick overview of your priorities!

 This tool enables you to effectively manage your allocated duties and keep track of your projects, which helps you stay organised.
 Having a visual summary of your job helps you plan your day and keeps you from feeling overwhelmed by your workload.

-Take the time to brain dump and let your mind be free of the shackles of your stresses and overthinking, especially when you are worried about something and it’s running on loops in your head.
-You’d be surprised at how helpful it is just to have it listed down.
+• Take the time to brain dump and let your mind be free of the shackles of your stress and overthinking.

 Frequently Asked Questions (FAQs)